 Ryan Bilger started playing pyramidal quizbowl as a high school senior, after two years of playing solely on bad questions in the Lehigh Valley.
 As team captain, he led Emmaus High School to two pyramidal tournament victories in the 2014-15 school year, and rounded his high school career off by finishing as the 6th top individual scorer in the preliminary rounds at the 2015 HSNCT.
 He is currently a history major in the Class of 2019 at Gettysburg College, where he continues to work on building a team and spreading pyramidal quizbowl to south-central Pennsylvania.

 Associate Student Contributors

 Jackie Wu is a senior at Downingtown East High School in Exton.
-Despite first being introduced to academic competitions through various bad formats in middle school, she is now working on bringing better quizbowl practices to her own program and to the local competition.
-As team captain during the 2016-17 season, she increased D-East’s participation in pyramidal quizbowl and directed two high school tournaments, winning the Benjamin Cooper Young Ambassador Award from PACE.
-She plays at most regular high school invitationals around the southeastern Pennsylvania area and can sometimes be found staffing nearby novice and middle school events.
+Despite first being introduced to academic competitions through nonpyramidal formats in middle school, she is now working on bringing better quizbowl practices to her own program and to the local competition.
+As team captain during the 2016-17 season, she increased D-East’s participation in pyramidal quizbowl and directed two tournaments, winning PACE’s Benjamin Cooper Young Ambassador Award.
+She plays at most nearby high school invitationals and can sometimes be found staffing novice and middle school events as well.